dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

 <span id="Fino"> </span>
 ## Fino: Optimistically-Fast Blind Order-Fairness without VSS

-Can we have the best of both worlds, seamless Decipherability of threshold cryptography with the low latency of secret sharing?
+Can we have the best of both worlds, seamless Reveal/Reconstruct of threshold cryptography with the low latency of secret sharing?

 Enter **Fino**,
-an embedding of Blind Order-Fairness in DAG-based BFT Consensus that leverages the DAG structure to completely forego the need for share verification, works with (fast) secret-sharing during steady-state, and falls back to threshold crypto during a period of network instability.
+an embedding of Blind Order-Fairness in DAG-based BFT Consensus that leverages the DAG structure to completely forego the need for share verification during dispersal, works with (fast) secret-sharing during steady-state, and falls back to threshold crypto during a period of network instability.
 That is, Fino works without VSS and is optimistically fast.
 Importantly, in Fino the DAG transport does not need to be materially modified.

-The key insight is to use the DAG structure to drive unique SS-combining with zero overhead.
-More specifically, after a blind ordering decision is made in a view, a proposal in a succeeding view implicitly determines a unique decryption by those shares that have been revealed in its causal past.
 During periods of synchrony, transactions that were committed blindly to the total order will be opened within three network latencies following the commit.

+To avoid verifying shares during Disperse (costly), we borrows a key insight from AVID-M (see [DispersedLedger](https://arxiv.org/pdf/2110.04371.pdf)), namely verifying that the (entire) sharing was correct **post-reconstruction** (cheap).
+Importantly,
+even when reconstruction using revealed shares happens to be successful, if either the slow or the fast sharing was incorrect and fails post-reconstruction verification, the transaction is simply rejected.
+More specifically, this works as follows.
+After ordering a batch of transactions is committed and F+1 shares are revealed, each party re-encodes opened transactions using both secret-sharing and threshold encryption and compares with two hashes: one is a Merkle-tree root hash of the SS shares, the second is the threshold-encryption hash of the symmetric key.
+If there is a mismatch, the transaction is rejected.

 To build Fino, we wanted a simple baseline DAG-BFT algorithmic foundation, so we chose [[Fin, 2022]](https://dahliamalkhi.github.io/posts/2022/06/dag-bft/), hence the name